-Peter Senese is not only the Founding Director of the I CARE Foundation, a self-funded non-profit organization, but a relentless child abduction advocate that has played an important role in the reduction of outbound cases of U.S. children being kidnapped and detained abroad.
+Peter Senese is not only the Executive Director of the I CARE Foundation, a self-funded non-profit organization, but a relentless child abduction advocate that has played an important role in the reduction of outbound cases of U.S. children being kidnapped and detained abroad.
 Peter has been sharing the fact that, despite a worldwide increase in international child abductions, the rates in the U.S. have dropped by 15% over the past two consecutive years (2011 and 2012).
 The reality is, parental child abductions have shown a fairly consistent increase in occurrences over the past 30 years… and now a decline!
 How amazing is that?
 Prevention my friends… that is the key!

 The I CARE Foundation can trace its roots to Peter’s critically acclaimed novel ‘Chasing The Cyclone’, a legal thriller which is inspired by events that took place in his own life.
 It’s a story of a father that heroically searches for his son, who has been internationally abducted and has disappeared at the hands of the child’s other parent.
 In fact, it has been said that Peter Senese’s ‘Chasing The Cyclone’ is a book of miracles… and you can see this statement is a view that is supported by many testimonial letters from parents around the world that Peter has assisted.